schakrabarty11/Machine-Man/README.md

 # Machine-Man
 This is the PredictionIO template used to keep track of and build the training data.
 This is a slight modification of the default Text Classification template, as instead of just using one "text":"..." field, we are storing multiple attributes into the PIO app and training our model from each such attribute.

-There are four required fields that must always be present in any packet of data sent to the database:
+There are four required attributes that must always be present in any packet of data sent to the database:
   1. "folder": The folder where the e-mail is stored in Outlook.
   2. "ret": The return address of the e-mail, if present in the header.
   3. "subject": The subject of the e-mail.